beastbytes/router-register/Writerside/topics/Assigning-Routes-and-Groups-in-Source-Code.md

 Routes can be grouped, e.g. by API endpoint or version, frontend/backend, etc.
 In RouterRegister, a Controller is assigned to a group.

-> If a Controller is not explicitly assigned to a group, it is in the "default" group.
+> If a Controller is not explicitly assigned to a group, it is in the "routes" group.
 {style="note"}

 A group can assign a prefix to route URIs, route name, specify hosts, and middleware